1. Name and contact details of the data controller

 For questions of any kind, we offer you to contact us via a form provided on the website.
 In doing so, it is necessary to provide a valid e-mail address so that we know from whom the inquiry originates and so that we can answer it.
 Further information can be provided voluntarily.

+We process the above-mentioned data in order to answer your questions and to process your other requests.
 Data processing for the purpose of contacting us is carried out in accordance with Art.
 6 (1) a) GDPR on the basis of your voluntarily given consent.
-The personal data collected by us for the use of the contact form will be automatically deleted after completion of your request, unless another legal basis requires or justifies the longer storage.
+You give your consent by ticking the relevant permission box before submibng the form.
+The personal data collected by us for the use of the contact form will be automatically deleted a[er completion of your request, unless another legal basis requires or justifies the longer storage.

 4. Transfer of data

-We do not transfer your personal data to third parties for purposes other than those listed below.
+For the operation of our website, personal data is transmi_ed to our hoster.
+Apart from that, your personal data will not be transferred to third parties for purposes other than those listed below.
 We will only share your personal data with third parties if:

 • you have given your express consent in accordance with Art.
 6 (1) a) GDPR,